 · Interstitial cells - Cells that can transform into other specialized cells.

-· Sensory and nerve cells - Sensory and nerve cells in the endoderm play an important role in digestion.
+· Sensory and nerve cells - Located in the endoderm and play an important role in digestion.
 For instance, sensory cells are stimulated when prey is captured and transported through the mouth part to initiate digestion.

 * The mesoglea between the two layers of cells consists of proteinaceous matrix and serves as the supporting lamella.